upper waypoint

 An Alameda County judge dismissed charges against two of the three officers who faced criminal prosecution for their role in the 2021 death of Mario Gonzalez, a 26-year-old man who stopped breathing after being pinned to the ground during an arrest.

-Judge Scott Patton ruled that Alameda County prosecutors failed to file the necessary paperwork to bring charges against Alameda officers James Fisher and Cameron Leahy within the three-year statute of limitations for voluntary manslaughter.
+Judge Scott Patton ruled that Alameda County prosecutors failed to file the necessary paperwork to bring charges against Alameda officers James Fisher and Cameron Leahy within the three-year statute of limitations for involuntary manslaughter.
 Defense attorneys had sought to dismiss the charges, citing a lack of arrest warrants that would have officially started the prosecution.

 The case against the third officer, Eric McKinley, can proceed because his clock was paused by a trip abroad, the judge ruled.